-Dissolve the yeast in the water.
+- Dissolve the yeast in the water.
 Add 1/2 cup of all-purpose flour and let sit for 10 minutes to give the yeast a chance to get going.

 - Divide the dough in half and form each half into a ball.
-Place on a cookie sheet that has been greased and sprinkled with cornmeal or semolina flour.
+Place on a baking sheet that has been lined with parchment or greased and sprinkled with cornmeal or semolina flour.

 - Sprinkle flour on top of the loaves, and use a serrated knife to slash a cross in the top of each loaf about 1" deep.

-Bake the loaves for 35-45 minutes, until they are well browned and sound hollow when thumped on the bottom; their internal temperature will measure 190°F on an instant-read thermometer.
+- Bake the loaves for 35-45 minutes, until they are well browned and sound hollow when thumped on the bottom; their internal temperature will measure 190°F on an instant-read thermometer.

 - Put the loaves on a rack to cool, and let sit for at least 20 minutes before cutting.